UK Data Service series record for:

 Not using the published IHS data.
 Researchers with a strong research case for linking IHS data to another data set should contact the ONS.

-The first year of data available is for 2009-2010.
-The IHS is an ongoing continuous survey.
-Annual datasets will be released every quarter on a rolling basis.
+The data is available from 2009-2014.
 For an up-to-date list of available datasets please refer to the DATA ACCESS section on this page.

 A pilot study for the IHS was conducted in 2008-2009.
 It included 3 modules initially in January 2008 and a fourth was added in April 2008.
 The IHS data for this period was not published as it does not provide better quality than existing surveys except for smoking prevalence.